-Finally the government has bit the bullet and has agreed for a massive Rupees 2 lakh crore (approx US$ 35 billion) restructuring of debt of the perennially under performing and inefficient State Electricity Boards.
+Finally the government has bit the bullet and has agreed for a massive Rupees 2 lakh crore (approx US$ 35 billion) debt restructuring for power companies.
 But hang on, is this the magic bullet that the Electricity Boards were waiting for?
 Actually, the devil is in the details.

 Though the Central Government has agreed for the debt restructuring, it comes with a lot of caveats.
 It throws the total responsibility of getting the Electricity Boards back on track on to the State Governments.
 There are a lot of riders to go along with this.

 The decision has the capacity to revive investments in a sector that is critically important, where investments had been inhibited by the mountain of debt that is at risk of going bad.
 Most of the power supplied by these Electricity Boards are bought from the private power plants who will be the most happy with this debt restructuring plan.

 Under the terms of the bailout, the State governments need to take a lot of painful steps like…

 - Take up 50% of the outstanding loans of the State Electricity Boards (SEB) and the rest will be rescheduled by the lenders (mostly public sector banks) with a 3 year moratorium on principal payments